B0DH1i/Lorafinetune/Report.md

 **2. Specification Adherence**
 - When Deep succeeds, it tends to implement the full specification requirements
-- More comprehensive pattern recognition in successful cases
+- More complete pattern recognition in successful cases
 - Higher attention to implementation details

 ### Common Limitations